 House Flipping: A General Overview

-House Flipping is difficult and requires a substantial amount of money.
+House Flipping is complex and requires a substantial amount of money.
 Not only will you have to make an initial investment into your property, but you will also need to invest enough time, cash, and sweat to make necessary improvements with time.

 Furthermore, with house flipping, you will also need to do a lot of guesswork.
 For example, you will need to consider factors like cost, unexpected expenses, and selling price.